Capdata/Devops101/README.md

 CONTAINER ID   IMAGE                                  COMMAND                  CREATED         STATUS         PORTS                                       NAMES
 905a6b480c5d   quay.io/prometheus/prometheus:v2.0.0   "/bin/prometheus --c…"   3 minutes ago   Up 3 minutes   0.0.0.0:9090->9090/tcp, :::9090->9090/tcp   prometheus
 </pre>
-- Test if available from your browser, using the public IP corresponding to your environment, eg http://<publicip>:9090/graph
+- Test if available from your browser, using the public IP corresponding to your environment, eg http://PUBLICIP:9090/graph
 ![image](https://github.com/Capdata/Devops101/assets/19890935/b1316b6e-767f-4fb8-a32c-19756ca0f205)

-### Add a mysql_exporter to promotheus
+### Add a mysql_exporter to prometheus
 - Create a mysql user with PROCESS, REPLICATION and SELECT privileges on all objecs in the mysqlserver1 docker container.
 First check that the mysqlserver1 container is up
 <pre>